-The lyrics of the song are somewhat unremarkable, discussing a relationship which the protagonist previously found difficult but no longer cares about.
-It is the track’s instrumental where the song really shines, full of gorgeous blues rock inspirations.
+The song’s lyrics are somewhat unremarkable, discussing a relationship that the protagonist previously found difficult but no longer cares about.
+It is the track’s instrumental where the song shines, full of gorgeous blues rock inspirations.
 The song’s guitar bridge is particularly genius; it is a hectic and complicated piece which is almost impossible not to get swept up in.
 Keith Richards claims that John Lennon was not a fan of this guitar section, but others have labeled it as one of the greatest guitar breaks of all time.
-It’s certainly one which no one but Keith Richards could possibly do justice to.
+It’s certainly one that no one but Keith Richards could do justice to.

 # 7 – Come On

-This track is a cover of a Chuck Berry song, and, as well as being the Stones’ first ever single, is notable for a number of other reasons.
-For a start, it acts like an interesting historical record, allowing listeners to see how the band’s sound has evolved over time.
-Come On, is very much at the lighter side of the rock and roll spectrum, bursting with high energy guitar and approachable, sweet lyrics – a far cry from the wild and darker themes which the band would explore later in their career.
+This track is a cover of a Chuck Berry song, and, as well as being the Rolling Stones‘ first-ever single, is notable for several other reasons.
+For a start, it acts like a fascinating historical record, allowing listeners to see how the band’s sound has evolved over time.
+Come On is very much on the lighter side of the rock and roll spectrum, bursting with high-energy guitar and approachable, sweet lyrics – a far cry from the wild and darker themes that the band would explore later in their career.

-Of course, as the band’s first single, released in 1963, its main job was to sell well and raise the band’s mainstream appeal, so it’s no surprise that the track is very affable and pleasant, even featuring a key change towards the end of the song.
-The track is also notable for featuring Brian Jones’ singing voice (although it is his pining harmonica which is his best contribution to the song).
+Of course, as the band’s first single, released in 1963, its main job was to sell well and raise its mainstream appeal, so it’s no surprise that the track is very affable and pleasant, even featuring a key change towards the end of the song.
+The track is also notable for featuring Brian Jones’ singing voice (although it is his pining harmonica, which is his best contribution to the song).

-Perhaps the band aren’t fans of the song because it was clearly a necessary marketing release rather than an artistic expression, Still, Come On is a pleasant and catchy song which deserves its place on this list.
-There are many Rolling Stones songs which have gone down in history, but this is where it all began.
+Perhaps the band aren’t fans of the song because it was a necessary marketing release rather than an artistic expression, Still, Come On is a pleasant and catchy song which deserves its place on this list.
+Many Rolling Stones songs have gone down in history, but this is where it all began.

 # 6 – Jumping Jack Flash